tcort/tcutils/README.md

 - compress -- run-length encoding compression
 - copy -- copy characters from standard input to standard output
 - crc32 -- output the 32-bit cyclic redundancy check value for an input
+- cw2wav -- converts text into a morse code audio file
 - d6 -- simulates a 6-sided dice roll and prints the reults
 - date -- print the current date and time
 - dc -- desk calculator